-Chronic obstructive pulmonary disease, or COPD for short, is a general term for several lung diseases, including chronic bronchitis and emphysema.
+Chronic Obstructive Pulmonary Disease, or COPD for short, is a general term for several lung diseases, including chronic bronchitis and emphysema.
 These diseases are typically evidenced by obstructed airflow through the airways in and out of the lungs.
 Chronic bronchitis and emphysema cause excessive inflammatory processes leading to abnormalities in lung structure and limited airflow.
 Both medical conditions are progressive in nature and worsen over time.

 Asbestosis is a lung disease caused by excessive breathing in fibers found in asbestos.
 These fibers can produce scar tissue in the lungs, which can create difficulty in allowing the lungs to expand and contract in a normal way.
 The amount of asbestos breathed in and how long the person was exposed to it determines how severe the condition will be.
 In many cases, people with asbestosis won’t show symptoms for up to 20 years after their asbestos exposure.